- 188 cm

 With the arrival of Coach Ivan Cleary along with a host of new players, Lawrence was named one of five co-captains of Wests Tigers in 2018.
 He would break Benji Marshall’s record to become the club’s all-time top try-scorer with a try against the Melbourne Storm in Round 5, before going on to score seven tries in total that year — the most in a single season since 2010.

-He would finish equal second in the club’s Kelly-Barnes Award voting, tying with Corey Thompson.
+He also would finish equal second in the club’s Kelly-Barnes Award voting behind Luke Brooks, tying with Corey Thompson.

-Lawrence is signed through at Wests Tigers until the end of the 2019 season.
+He is signed through at Wests Tigers until the end of the 2020 season.

 - Line Breaks